karlkyck/humansreadcode/_posts/2017-05-22-value-types-java-8.md

 );
 ```

-Then we create an immutable list with all the InvoiceItems we want to use to calculate our totals:
+Then we create an immutable list with all the `InvoiceItem` objects we want to use to calculate our totals:

 ```java
 List<InvoiceItem> invoiceItems = Collections.unmodifiableList(